Strategic Initiatives Grants Program

 - Show evidence of sustainability (if appropriate to the project)

-Please call or email JoAnne Krick, Community Initiatives Manager if you have a project that you believe would fit the criteria of the Strategic Initiatives Program.
-Her contact information is available by clicking here.
+Please call or email JoAnne Krick, Director of Grants & Community Initiatives, if you have a project that you believe would fit the criteria of the Strategic Initiatives Program.

 Minimum Governance Practices for Grant Applicants:

 Charities applying for grants need to have 8 out of 14 of the following governance practices in place to be eligible to apply for a grant from NCF.
 This is our first step of any application, ensuring that the charities that we grant to have the capacity to manage and execute on grants received.
 If a minimum of 8 practices are not in place, a charity is allowed to apply once and the charity is directed to appropriate resources and support to address these gaps.

 The items marked with an asterisk * are compulsory items.